🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 What should I wear in Los Angeles in July?+

-What shoes should I wear in Los Angeles in July?+
+Is Los Angeles cold in July?+

 What should I pack for Los Angeles in July?+